GraphXAIN: Narratives to Explain Graph Neural Networks

 GNNs are increasingly used for modelling relational data in domains such as social networks, molecular structures, and knowledge graphs \cite{Scarselli_2008, gcn_kipf2016semi, gat_veličković2018graphattentionnetworks}.
 Their complex architectures, however, pose challenges for understanding and interpreting their predictions.
-The first method developed to address this issue is GNNExplainer \cite{gnnexplainergeneratingexplanationsgraph}, which provides instance-level explanations by identifying a compact subgraph and relevant node features that are most influential for a specific prediction.
-GNNExplainer formulates the explanation task as an optimisation problem, maximising the mutual information between the explanatory subgraph with a subset of node features, and the input graph that is subject to explain.
+The first method developed to address this issue is GNNExplainer \cite{gnnexplainergeneratingexplanationsgraph}, which provides instance-level explanations by identifying an explanatory subgraph and relevant node features which are most influential for a specific prediction.
+GNNExplainer formulates the explanation task as an optimisation problem, maximising the mutual information between the explanatory subgraph with a subset of node features and the original graph that is subject to explain.

-Among other graph explanation methods, Lucic et al.\ (2021) \cite{cfgnnexplainercounterfactualexplanationsgraph} introduced CF-GNNExplainer which alters the GNNExplainer to answer 'what-if' questions using the counterfactual explanation approach.
-Rather than merely identifying influential features or subgraphs, CF-GNNExplainer searches for minimal perturbations to the input graph that would alter the GNN model's prediction by edge deletion.
-This method demonstrates how small changes in graph structure or node features impact outcomes, enhancing understanding of the model's decision-making process.
+Among other graph explanation methods, Lucic et al.\ (2021) introduced CF-GNNExplainer\cite{cfgnnexplainercounterfactualexplanationsgraph}, which alters the GNNExplainer to answer 'what-if' questions using the counterfactual explanation approach.
+Rather than merely identifying influential features or subgraphs, CF-GNNExplainer searches for minimal perturbations to the original graph that would alter the GNN model's prediction by edge deletion.
+This method demonstrates how small changes in graph structure impact outcomes, enhancing understanding of the model's decision-making process.

-Although the aforementioned state-of-the-art graph explanation frameworks are methodologically sound, they merely provide users with additional graphs and node feature importance values that are not easily interpretable by end-users, thereby limiting their practical utility and compelling users to construct the explanatory narrative themselves.
+Although the aforementioned state-of-the-art graph explanation frameworks are methodologically sound, they merely provide users with additional graphs and node feature importance values that are not easily interpretable (see Figure \ref{fig:XAIN_57}), thereby limiting their practical utility and compelling practitioners to construct the explanatory narrative themselves.